ItaiLoli/Honkai-StarRail-FPSUnlockUnlimited-Memory-Patch/README.md

-# Honkai: Star Rail FPS Unlocker (Memory Patch)
+# ✨ Honkai: Star Rail FPS Unlocker Unlimited (Memory Patch)

-This is a small tool that modifies the FPS value in the memory of Honkai: Star Rail.
-It allows you to change the FPS cap from 60 FPS to higher values.

-Instead of editing the registry, this program directly works with the game's process memory, enabling you to unlock FPS limits.
+A lightweight tool that removes the built-in FPS cap in **Honkai: Star Rail** by patching its memory in real-time.

+---

+## 🚀 Features

+- Removes FPS limit (bypasses the 60-120 FPS cap)
+- Works dynamically at runtime (no registry tweaks needed)
+- Automatically detects the game process and patches the required memory

+---

-## How it Works
+## ⚙️ How It Works
-The program locates the Honkai: Star Rail game process, finds the memory addresses that control FPS, and changes their values.
-This allows you to bypass the 60 FPS cap, provided the game supports higher FPS settings.

-Unlike registry modifications, this approach works dynamically with the game’s memory.

-### How to Use
+This tool locates the **Honkai: Star Rail** process (`StarRail.exe`), identifies memory addresses responsible for the FPS limit, and sets their values to `0` (unlimited).

+Unlike registry-based methods, which increase the cap only up to 120 FPS, this approach removes the limit entirely by modifying the game's memory at runtime.

+---

+## 📝 Usage

-1. **Launch the game** – Start **Honkai: Star Rail** (`Starrail.exe`) and make sure it’s running.
+1. **Launch the game**
+   Start **Honkai: Star Rail** and wait until it is fully loaded.

-2. **Run the program** – After the game is launched, run this FPS Unlocker program.
-It will automatically detect the game process, find the necessary memory addresses, and change the FPS cap.
+2. **Run the HSR: FPS Unlocker**
+   Launch [Honkai FPS Unlocker](https://github.com/ItaiLoli/Honkai-StarRail-FPSUnlockUnlimited-Memory-Patch/releases/latest) after the game is running.
+It will automatically:
+   - Detect the game process
+   - Locate relevant memory addresses
+   - Patch the FPS limit

+---

-### Requirements
+## 📦 Requirements

-- The program is written in **C++**, so you need to have a compatible C++ environment for building or running the executable.
+- The tool is written in **C++**
+- You’ll need a compatible runtime or development environment to build or execute it